-The U.S. Marine Corps Reserve program is the first gift giving charity that comes to mind when thinking of the holidays.
-You can walk in to so many stores and see a Toys for Tots bin, and all the toys donated go back to those children in need in that community.
+The U.S. Marine Corps Reserve program is the first gift-giving charity that comes to mind when thinking of the holidays.
+You can walk into so many stores and see a Toys for Tots bin, and all the toys donated go back to those children in need in that community.
 The program usually helps children up to the age of 12, but you can check with your local chapter and see what their age range is.

 If you are in Maryland the Salvation Army’s Angel Tree is a great way to give back to those children and special needs adults that are in need during the holidays.
 You can go to the Salvation Army’s website to find a local mall or pick up location where you can pick up an Angel tree tag with the information and needs of a local child/special needs adult.
-You then purchase the items, and return the items with the tag at a designated drop off location.
-Many local churches in Maryland also participate in the Angel tree program as well.
+You then purchase the items and return the items with the tag at a designated drop off location.
+Many local churches in Maryland also participate in the Angel Tree program as well.

 Shoes are really important.
-While it can be funny to hear people’s character building stories about walking up hill in the snow to get to the bus stop, in reality I believe shoes are important.
+While it can be funny to hear people’s character-building stories about walking uphill in the snow to get to the bus stop, in reality, I believe shoes are important.
 Especially for school children.
 Shoes that Fit take donations in many ways.
 You can donate on their website, start a chapter in your area, and volunteer your time with the organization.
 Your donation then goes towards the purchase of new athletic shoes for children in need across the United States.

 This is a charity that my children and I have been donating to for the last three years.
 You can donate on their website.
-Or build a shoe box full of items online, pick up a box, fill it with items and then return it to a designated pickup location.
+Or build a shoebox full of items online, pick up a box, fill it with items and then return it to a designated pickup location.
 The boxes are shipped all over the world to children in need.
-The boxes can contain toys, hygiene products, clothes, etc. My children and I go to our local Chick-Fil-A during the beginning of November to pick up our box.
+The boxes can contain toys, hygiene products, clothes, etc. My children and I go to our local Chick-Fil-A at the beginning of November to pick up our box.
 We usually do two boxes.
 One for each of my children, and they get to pick out the items they think a child around their ago would like/need.

 How You Can Help Further